Akaze9/errpg/README.md

   - Roll any dice
 * Names generator
 * Ambient Music
-  - Choose the right music to your situation
+  - Choose the right music for your situation

 ## Usage

 Send messages to [@pi20182_atp_bot](https://t.me/pi20182_atp_bot) with your telegram account.